Wells Fargo Foundation

 Create a Compelling Narrative

 According to Wells Fargo's application guidance: "Your submission should be thoughtful and concise and closely follow section guidelines.
-It's important that it tells a compelling story of the problem or opportunity and how funding will help your organization address the needs effectively."
+It's important that it tells a compelling story of the problem or opportunity and how funding will help your organisation address the needs effectively."

 Demonstrate Measurable Impact